graphitemaster/neothyne/docs/STYLE.md

 # Const and constexpr
 Use const and constexpr where ever possible.

 Constants should always be prefixed with 'k'.
-An example is provided below
+An example is provided below.

     constexpr size_t kSomething = 1024;

 Use const cv-qualification where ever possible except when the function clearly breaks cv-q indirectly, the use of 'const' is a good indicator of if the function mutates what is passed.
-If it's marked const but still mutates indirectly than the use of the qualifier is inappropriate.
+If it's marked const but still mutates indirectly, then the use of the qualifier is inappropriate.

 # Integer types